 How old are you?

-I am 53 years old.
-I was born in 1960 in Frankfurt.
-It has been a long run growing up in Frankfurt, being a Jew when only 1% of the population was Jewish.
-My father was Polish and was kept in Auschwitz until April 1945.
-My mother was born in Brussels in 1935 and in 1940 she was brought by my grandfather to a none Jewish family of farmers, very simple people, and lived with them until 1945.
+I am 58 years old.
+I was born in May 1960 in Frankfurt, a Jew when only 1% of the population was Jewish.
+My father was Polish and was in Auschwitz until April 1945.
+My mother was born in Brussels in 1935, and in 1940 she was brought by my grandfather to a none-Jewish family of farmers, very simple people, and she lived with them until 1945.
 Later she became a painter, an art where she could express her fury.

-How was it to grow up in Germany 15 years after the war ended?
+How was it to grow up as a Jew in Germany 15 years after the war ended?

 We were too young to realise what had happened.
-It was later we realised what it meant, what had happened.
-It was hard to recognise such a hard environment.
+It was later we realised what it meant.
 For myself I thought it was nice to be special, different.
 My father made money and we felt financially secure.
-I realised I was positive, friendly, outspoken, driven.
+I was positive, friendly, outspoken, driven.